Private client law in Switzerland: overview

 Credit method.
 Under this method, dividend, interest and royalty income subject to foreign tax is also taxed in Switzerland, but the foreign tax paid is deducted from the final tax amount due on the same income in Switzerland.

 Wills and estate administration

 Governing law and formalities

 When a Swiss-domiciled individual dies intestate, Swiss courts claim jurisdiction and apply Swiss inheritance law to the worldwide estate (except in relation to real estate located abroad, when the foreign state claims exclusive jurisdiction over real estate within its territory).

-Under Swiss inheritance law, the deceased's intestate estate passes to his/her statutory heirs.
+Under Swiss inheritance law, the deceased's intestate estate passes to his statutory heirs.
 It is therefore not essential to make a will.
 However, if an individual is not content with the intestacy rules, or if he wants to appoint an executor, he should make a will.
-The will must from, a formal aspect, not necessarily be governed by Swiss law.
+From a formal aspect, the will need not, necessarily be governed by Swiss law.
 Switzerland also recognises foreign wills that comply with certain formal requirements (see Question 18).

 Therefore, although it is generally not necessary from a Swiss law perspective to make a separate will specifically for assets located in Switzerland, depending on the law at the place of the last domicile of the deceased, there may be situations where a specific will is necessary.